Green Growth in Rwanda: What is ‘development’?

-- After you have attended an information session, submit online a complete Concordia Field School Abroad Application, arrange to have one Academic Reference sent to Concordia International (instructions on form), AND a Concordia Field School Abroad Bursary Application by the deadline (date TBD).
+- After you have attended an information session, submit online a complete Concordia Field School Abroad Application, and arrange to have one Academic Reference sent to Concordia International (instructions on form).

 - Admissions decisions will be communicated shortly after the deadline.

 - Students admitted to the program will have to make a non-refundable deposit to Student Accounts (deadline to be determined in admission letter).
 Please be aware, however, that any deposit you make will first be applied to any outstanding balances you owe to Concordia.

 - Students admitted to the program will have to attend a mandatory pre-departure information session (time and date to be determined) at the Concordia International office (Annex X, 2080 Mackay).

 - Graduate students and students from other universities must first register as “Independent Undergraduates” to be able to register for these courses.
 If admitted to the program, you will be prompted to complete this step after you have received your admission letter.

 - You are responsible for obtaining your Rwandan visa upon your arrival in Kigali for estimated $30 USD.

 - All information on this website is subject to change without notice.

 The program is subject to a minimum enrollment of 12 students to take place; can accommodate a total of 15 students and can be cancelled at any time and for any reason.